stevenyyan/portfolio-balancer/README.md

 ## Future Enhancements

-- Integration with stock market APIs to fetch real-time prices
+- Integration with stock market APIs for real-time price updates
-- Option to export/import portfolio data
-- Historical tracking of portfolio performance
+- Portfolio performance analytics and visualizations
+- Data export/import functionality
-- Support for additional portfolio balancing strategies
+- Support for additional asset classes (bonds, crypto, etc.)
-- Mobile app version
+- Dark mode and additional UI themes

-## Technologies Used
+## Contributing

-- React 19
-- TypeScript
-- Vite
-- React Icons
-- Local Storage for data persistence
+Contributions, issues, and feature requests are welcome!
+Feel free to check the [issues page](https://github.com/yulongyan99/portfolio-balancer/issues).

 ## License

-MIT
+This project is licensed under the MIT License - see the LICENSE file for details.